 The start and finish line for the Tour de Whatcom will once again be held on Railroad Ave in front of Boundary Bay Brewery in downtown Bellingham.
 The Bellingham Farmer’s Market will be open on the day of the ride, which provides a wonderful backdrop of people, music, food, and energy.

 There is not a minimum age for riders.
 However, bike trailers and tag along systems for pulling children (eg. Trail-a-bike, Co-pilot) are not permitted.
 It is up to each parent to determine their child’s ability to safely complete the course.

 It varies greatly but we’d say the 100 milers range from 13-21 mph.
 The 44 milers from 11-19mph.
 And the 22 milers from 8-12mph.

 We work with area bike shops to provide as many tech services as we can.
-We have a bike tech at the beginning and we strive to have an experienced tech at every rest stop but each rider should carry basic repair kits.
-We have several support vehicles ready to pick you up if you need a lift to a bike tech or back to the finish area.
+We have a bike tech at the beginning and we strive to have an experienced tech at every rest stop, but each rider should carry basic repair kits.
+We have support vehicles ready to pick you up if you need a lift to a bike tech or back to the finish area.
 We also have several motorcycles on the course.
 These are marked by bright yellow vests of the riders.

 Parking is free in downtown Bellingham on Saturdays.
 You can park in any designated parking spot on the street.
 However, in order to be friendly to businesses located downtown, we are working on obtaining free LOT parking on Cornwall Ave, only about 2 blocks from the Start Line.
 For a map of the parking lot, Click Here.

-You should be in the park 30 minutes prior to your start time.
-That means you should be off of the freeway 45 minutes prior.
 Each rider will need to check-in at the registration tent at the Start Line, which is located on the sidewalk in front of Boundary Bay Brewery.